Code-Institute-Submissions/pal772-entertainment_quiz_game/README.md

 ### Game Introduction
 - When you first run the program on Heroku, a message will appear saying 'Hi do you wish to play a quiz game.
-You can either type 'yes or y' to carry on or any other button end the game.
+You can either type 'Yes or Y' to carry on or any other button end the game.
 - Where then it will display 'Ok....
 Have a great day'.
 - If you selected 'Yes', a new message will appear saying 'Hi....
 Want you to test your Entertainment Knowledge'.<br>
   <img src="views/readme-images/intro.png" alt="Screenshot of introduction" width="50%">
-- Then you either choose, 'A for Yes' or 'B for No'.<br>
+- You either choose, 'A for Yes' or 'B for No'.<br>
 - If you choose 'A' to game moves on.
 - If you choose 'B' for No, the game will simply end and say 'Hope you come back soon!'.